ToucanToco/weaverbird/docs/_docs/user-interface/cumsum.md

 - `(Optional) Group cumulated sum by`: optional, if you need to apply the cumulated sum computation by group of rows, you may specify here the columns to be used to constitute groups (see example 2 below)

-- `(Optional) New column name`: Optional, if you want to give a custom name to the output column to be created (by default it will be your original columnn name suffixed by '\_CUMSUM').

 #### Example 1 : Basic configuration